 I didn't want to create milk and honey number two, although everybody else wanted that.
 It was a conscious decision to only focus on the art and do what came naturally.
 When it was finished, I was so scared.
 It was so much longer, there were pieces I was afraid people won’t get.
 One thing is, you have to stay true to yourself.
 Otherwise you can’t sleep at night, no matter how many copies you have sold.
 Nothing fills that space in your heart.

 Shah: What would you have liked to have written in the next 10 years?
 What do you aspire to as a writer?

 I feel like I’m just getting started.
 These two books proved to me that I can do it, and now I'm going to.
 I’m preparing to write many beautiful things, those things that make me happy.
 With the first book, I kept thinking, “Is this all a mistake?
 Am I just a one hit wonder?”
-Then the second book happened, and I realize that I can do this a third, fourth or fifth time.
+Then the second book happened, and I realise that I can do this a third, fourth or fifth time.
 Now I can really just invest myself in my art, and I want to give it time, so I can create the best thing going forward.
 When I'm 89 years old lying in my bed somewhere, I want to feel good about what I've done.

 "Every other poem was about World War I, people in the trenches."

 Gopal: Wow, we were thinking ten years, and you went straight to the end.
 It’s like the end of Titanic .